priyan-coder/HTTP-Web_Servers_TCP-UDP_Socket_Programming/README.md

 1. Both the servers are concurrent i.e. they are able to serve multiple HTTP requests simultaneously.
 2. For s1: The HTTP response is a web-page having a form with one text input.
 After the text is entered, s1 updates the web-page by displaying the entered text.
-3. For s2: The HTTP response needs to be a web-page displaying the text “EE-4210: Continuous assessment”.
+3. For s2: The HTTP response is a web-page displaying the text “EE-4210: Continuous assessment”.
 4. Non-standard ports are used.
 5. The HTTP headers are constructed as a string in this implementation without the use of any external libraries/API.